SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/change-tiles/change-tiles.md

 ## Input Data

-The following 7 rows must be read from the console:
+The following 7 lines must be read from the console:
 * **Savings**.
 * **Floor width**.
 * **Floor length**.